-The Persona in Customer Service – The Secret Sauce of Standout CX
+Customer Service Persona: The Secret to Standout CX

 If there’s one area that can get your business ahead of the competition, it’s truly exceptional customer service.
-That’s no surprise — tech support can be a painful experience for customers.
+That’s no surprise; tech support can be a painful experience for customers.
 If your company can resolve issues quickly and effectively, it will deliver benefit, value and higher returns.
 Customer service is a key differentiator, creating happier consumers and building a positive reputation for the brand.
-What’s more, experience that’s tailored to different personality types will lead to more referrals – and that’s why more companies are choosing to focus on the idea of persona in customer service.
+What’s more, experience that’s tailored to different personality types will lead to more referrals – and that’s why more companies are choosing to focus on the idea of a customer service persona.